opengovfoundation/issuetotask/readme.md

 ## Warning

-This requires the `rossedman/teamwork` library to be edited as shown in [this pull request](https://github.com/rossedman/teamwork/pull/3).
+This is currently using `cmbirk/teamwork` in place of `rossedman/teamwork` while waiting for a pull request.

 ## Setup